Python-SIP/sip/doc/directives.rst

     subject to this conversion process.
 It allows the code for one super-class to switch to the code for another (more appropriate) super-class.

-sipWrapperType \*sipClass
-    .. deprecated:: 4.8
-        Use ``sipType`` instead.

-    The handwritten code must set this to the SIP generated Python type object that corresponds to the class instance.
-(The type object for class ``Klass`` is ``sipClass_Klass``.)
-If the RTTI of the class instance isn't recognised then ``sipClass`` must be set to ``NULL``.
-The code doesn't have to recognise the exact class, only the most specific sub-class that it can.

 The handwritten code must not explicitly return.

 The following example shows the sub-class conversion code for ``QEvent`` based